cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 main scholia| 45 |32.61%
 intermarginal scholia| 65|47.1%
 interior scholia| 28|20.29%

+What is noticeable about the above table is that not only do the intermarginal scholia constitute so much greater a proportion than the main scholia, but also that their proportion is over two times that of the proportion of intermarginal scholia throughout the manuscript.

 [Note on the original topic model data, note on reproducibility, and then results of topic 9 and implications, end chapter... finally]